-Our construction accident lawyers in Macon can guide you through every step of the process, from filing a claim to appealing if you are denied or you receive less compensation than you deserve.
+Our Macon construction accident lawyers can guide you through every step of the process, from filing a claim to appealing if you are denied or you receive less compensation than you deserve.
 We know how to investigate your situation to find additional evidence that could lead to your claim being approved.

 We can also explain your rights and responsibilities throughout the process, including which doctors you can see and other steps you can take to improve your chances of obtaining fair compensation.

 Our Macon construction accident lawyers will not charge you for our services unless we are successful in recovering compensation.
 We will only charge a small percentage of your total award.
 The rest is for you to treat your injuries and try to make the best physical recovery possible.